Correlations for Transverse Motion of Liquid Drops on Fibers

 Separation and Purification Technology

 Dawar, S. and Chase, George, "Correlations for Transverse Motion of Liquid Drops on Fibers" (2010).
-Chemical and Biomolecular Engineering Faculty Research.
+Chemical, Biomolecular, and Corrosion Engineering Faculty Research.
 356.